1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 2. Assignment of Severity Levels: Zuora will determine the Severity Level assigned to each support issue in its reasonable discretion, but taking into consideration the Severity Level input by Customer.

-3. Remedies for Breach of Response Time Commitments: If Zuora fails to meet the response time commitments in Table 1 above, Customer’s exclusive remedy and Zuora’s sole obligation will be: (a) for Zuora to make commercially reasonable efforts to respond promptly after Customer notifies Zuora that it failed to meet the relevant response time commitment; and (b) if Zuora fails to meet the relevant response time commitments three (3) times during a calendar quarter, for Customer to terminate the applicable Order Form and receive a refund, on a pro rata basis, of any Fees paid for the Production Tenant(s) that are unused as of the termination effective date.
+3. Remedies for Breach of Response Time Commitments: If Zuora fails to meet the response time commitments in Table 1 above, Customer’s exclusive remedy and Zuora’s sole obligation will be: (a) for Zuora to make efforts to respond promptly after Customer notifies Zuora that it failed to meet the relevant response time commitment; and (b) if Zuora fails to meet the relevant response time commitments three (3) times during a calendar quarter, for Customer to terminate the applicable Order Form and receive a refund, on a pro rata basis, of any Fees paid for the Production Tenant(s) that are unused as of the termination effective date.

 B. SERVICE LEVELS & SERVICE CREDITS: